Oakesso/Kind-Of-Tetris/README.md

 - DEMO : https://tinyurl.com/snakeGamejs
 - PRESENTATION: https://tinyurl.com/snakegame-presentation

-for training purpose only with the certification school ironhack.
+for training purpose only with the ironhack coding bootcamp.

 Next things to do to improve this simple game with canvas.